totalgood/talks/README.md

 # Total Good Talks

-Here's the source code and slides for some of the talks by [Total Good](http://totalgood.com)
+Slides and videos for some talks by [Total Good](http://totalgood.com)

 ## Talks